mate-academy/node_create-file-from-input/readme.md

 **Read [the guideline](https://github.com/mate-academy/js_task-guideline/blob/master/README.md) before start**

-Write an app that will create a file with a given name and content.
+Implement an app that will create a file with a given name and content.

 1) When the app is launched, ask the user to enter the file name.
   > Make sure provided file name is not an empty string.